-Pumpkin Spice Caramels are a must during the fall season!
+Today’s Pumpkin Spice Caramels Recipe are a must during the fall season!
 These caramels are satiny smooth and melt in your mouth.
-They have the perfect balance of rich caramel and Pumpkin Spice.
-They are guaranteed to make your taste buds sing!
+Today’s homemade caramels have the perfect balance of pumpkin spice.
+They’re guaranteed to make your taste buds sing!

 When I make caramel, I don’t like to use a candy thermometer.
 I feel like the candy never turns out quite right with it.
 I was taught by grandma to use the cold water method.
 While the caramel is cooking,

 I dip a teaspoon into the hot caramel and place it into a small bowl of cold water.
 If the caramel forms a soft ball it is ready.
 It should take about seven minutes of boiling for the caramel to reach the soft ball stage.

 Make sure to have all your ingredients measured out and ready to go.
 Once the caramel starts cooking, you have to work quickly or it will burn.
 Having everything ready before hand helps in the process.